Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Preliminaries

 \subsubsection{Isogenies and descent in char.p}

 \vlabel{isogenies}

 We will not necessarily directly use all the classical facts about isogenies recalled below, but they give a picture of the various problems linked to descent questions in characteristic $p$.
+We will provide short elementary proofs when they exist.

-In this section, $K$ is any separably closed field of characteristic $p>0$, $G$ and $H$ are semiabelian varieties defined over $K$.
+In this section, $K$ is any separably closed field of characteristic $p>0$, $G$ and $H$ are semiabelian varieties over $K$.

-Note first that if $f$ is any morphism (= morphism of algebraic groups) from $G$ to $H$, both defined over $K$, then $f$ is also defined over $K$: by \ref{subgroups}, the graph of $f$, which is a closed connected subgroup of $G \times H$ is also defined over $K$.
+Note first that if $G$ and $H$ are semiabelian varieties over $K$, and $f$ a morphism of algebraic groups $G_L \to H_L$ for some extension $L\supset K$, then $f$ is actually defined over $K$, i.e. $f=g_L$ for some $K$-morphism $g$ from $G$ to $H$: by \ref{subgroups}, the graph of $f$, which is a closed connected subgroup of $(G \times H)_L$ is also defined over $K$.

 Recall that an {\em isogeny} is a surjective morphism of algebraic groups with finite kernel.